Diabetes & sugar

 (by Sandi Williams, RD)

-Sandra Williams is a certified diabetes educator and registered dietitian and holds a Masters of Education Degree in Counseling Psychology.
+Sandra Williams is a certified diabetes educator and registered dietician and holds a Masters of Education Degree in Counselling Psychology.

 Is sugar bad for me?

 So you have been diagnosed with diabetes.
 It's a bit of a shock.
 All of a sudden everyone has advice to give you regarding what you are allowed to eat and what you must avoid.
 The common answer is avoiding sugar.
 But is sugar really the culprit in making your blood sugars so high?

 The answer is yes and no.

 Your body uses sugar (also known as "carbohydrate") for energy.
 Carbohydrate is the fuel for your muscles and other body functions.
 So sugar, or carbohydrate, is necessary for life.
 In fact, your brain only uses sugar for fuel.